 | 3 weeks or more | 10-15 GB | 20 GB or top-up |

-Choosing gigabytes based on your travel days and style prevents you from overpaying or running short.
+Choosing gigabytes based on your trip days and style prevents you from overpaying or running out of data.
 If in doubt, go for the mid-range plan: you can always top up without reinstalling anything.

 eSIM options comparison

 There are many eSIMs on the market that cover Canada, and almost all of them promise the same thing on their homepage.
 The real differences are in the price per GB, whether support speaks your language, and the convenience of activation.
-These are the criteria by which they should be compared:
+These are the criteria you should use to compare them:

-- Coverage: Does it use the three major networks or just one?
+- Coverage: Does it use the three major networks or only one?

-- Price per GB: the real cost, not the "from."
+- Price per GB: the real cost, not the "starting from."

 - Activation: instant with QR or a slower process.

-- Support language: key if something goes wrong seven hours away.
+- Support language: key if something goes wrong with a seven-hour time difference.

-- Top-up: ability to add data without buying another eSIM.
+- Top-up: ability to add more data without buying another eSIM.

 eSIM for Canada and the United States together

-The advantage is twofold: you don't have to change eSIMs when crossing the border, and your phone maintains its connection without you doing anything.
-For the US part, our eSIM guide for the United States will be useful, with details on coverage by state and typical consumption.
-If your route is only Canadian, a Canada-specific plan will be more cost-effective per gigabyte than a regional one.
+The advantage is twofold: you don't have to switch eSIMs when crossing the border, and your phone maintains its connection without you doing anything.
+For this type of mixed route, PuraSim's eSIM for the United States and Canada is designed exactly for this: a single profile, a single balance, and coverage on both sides of the border.
+If your trip is only within US territory at another time, the eSIM for the United States covers you just as well.
+But if your route is only Canadian, a specific Canada plan will be more cost-effective per gigabyte than a regional one.

 How to activate it step-by-step

-The basic process is: buy the plan, receive the QR code by email, scan it from your phone settings to install the profile, and choose the eSIM as your data line.
-Data roaming should be left on for that line (it doesn't charge you roaming, the data is already included).
+The basic process is: buy the plan, receive the QR code by email, scan it from your phone's settings to install the profile, and select the eSIM as your data line.
+Data roaming must be turned on for that line (it doesn't charge you for roaming; data is already included).
 Install it before you fly, but don't activate it until you arrive if your plan counts days from first use.
-With that, you'll have internet in Canada from minute one without queues or shops.
+With that, you'll have internet in Canada from minute one without queues or stores.
+If this is your first time using an eSIM and you want step-by-step instructions with screenshots, we have a dedicated guide on how to install an eSIM that covers iPhone and Android separately, and if any terms sound strange to you, we explain what data roaming is without technical jargon.

 Frequently asked questions